saurabh1088/notes/iOS/QnA/QnA1.md

 should become rarer as one appends more and more elements.
 One can use *reserveCapacity(_:)* method to avoid multiple reallocations when we know ahead of time values needed to be appended.
 One can call *reserveCapacity(_:)* before appending and provide some minimum capacity for append to follow.

+## 14. How is inserting an element into an array is compared to appending one?
+Arrays being in a contiguous region of memory means that an insertion operation can be costly and be of the order of O(n).
+Though appending initially can be costly due to reallocation, but appending multiple times have subsequent improvements.

+## 15. What is meant by saying Swift arrays are Copy-on-Write?
+Copy-on-Write is a optimization technique used by Swift for Arrays.
+What this means is that suppose there is an array created named arrayA and then we assign this to another array arrayB, arrays being value types will mean that both arrays are not pointing to anything but contents should get copied when assignment was done.
+However to optimize the contents are not copied till the time one actually makes any changes to either arrayA or in arrayB.
+So Copy-on-Write optimization means that multiple copies of array will share the same storage unless one of the copies is modified, in which case the modified one will get a copy of itself.
+In terms of performance this means when we have a bunch of arrays sharing a storage then any first mutating operation will incur the cost of copying.